SEAP Southeast Asia Pilot-1

 12 miles from Ao Nang, Krabi

-A secluded anchorage and a useful stopover on the way to or from Krabi.
+Koh Pak Bia is a secluded anchorage and a useful stopover on the way to or from Krabi.
 It is acceptable overnight in the northeast monsoon season or in very calm weather.
-The best anchorage can be recognised by a mushroom-shaped rock in the middle of the small indentation facing south.
+The best anchorage is recognisable by a mushroom-shaped rock in the middle of the small indentation facing south.
 Approach from the south until the bottom shelves to about 15 metres; anchor on the sandy bottom.

 Koh Pak Bia, Krabi, Thailand